harshhaldankar/Google-Data-Analytics-Cyclistic-Case-Study/README.md

 The dataset has limitations:

 - NA values: after checking `sum(is.na(bike_data))`, we see the dataset has 460 NA values, such as in starting_station_id, end_station_id.
 Further investigation we noticed the NA values are mostly under rideable type: electric bike.
 Future investigations may be needed by the station names are not entered for electric bike.

+- Personally identifiable information:There is no such a information to show that the rider is unique rider or same rider who ride more than once as casual rider or member.

+# 3.PROCESS